luigi1809/webfilter-ng/README.md

 This option uses advantages of DNS filtering and categorify.org increases filtering reliability.
 Since categorify.org seems to limit the number of requests per day, API filtering would not be sufficient.

-Current implementation only filters adult content
+Current implementation only add reliability to adult content filtering.

 Enforce usage of safe search on search engines (Bing, Google)
 --------------------